garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

 ## Chapter 1: The Psychology of Everyday Things

-Why do we put up with the frustrations of everyday objects? _Good question; probably because people don't perceive there's a better way._
+Why do we put up with the frustrations of everyday objects? _Probably because people don't perceive there's a better way._

 Well-designed objects are easy to interpret and understand.
 They contain visible clues to their operation.
 Poorly designed things provide limited clues, or sometimes false clues.

 There's paragraph where Norman talks about problems with doors.
 This could well be intentional though, to slow people down before they push open a door in to someone on the other side.

-**Visibility:** The correct parts must be visible, and they must convey the correct message.

-**Natural signals:** design elements naturally interpreted without any need to be conscious of them.
-The use of _natural signals_ is called **natural design**.
+<dfn id="def-natural-signals">Natural signals</dfn>: design elements naturally interpreted without any need to be conscious of them.
+The use of _natural signals_ is called <dfn id="def-natural-design">natural design</dfn>.

-**Mappings:** what you want to do vs what appears to be possible.
-One button to do two things?
-What is the mapping?
-How is a first-time user to know?

 Problems with the new telephone system example: